 Data files are assigned a job number and are given a file name, which will be used when the file is put on compact disk (CD).

-All data generated during the study will be uploaded into the California Environmental Data Exchange Network (CEDEN).
+All data generated during the study will be uploaded into CEDEN.

 5.5.2 Error Checking and Verification